Darlington Mowden Park R.F.C.: Development squads

 DMPRFC provide rugby union at every level.
 DMPRFC have teams at every level from under-7s to under-12s.
 Boys and girls play together in these teams.

 DMPRFC have a boys team at every level from under-13s to under-18s.
 Many of the boys go on to represent county and above at their respective age groups.
 Once junior level has finished most will move on to the colts or one of the senior teams.

 DMPRFC also provides separate junior girls teams once mini rugby has finished.
-The under-18s and under-15s are very successful teams within the North.
 There is also the prospect of playing in the Women's Premiership with the Darlington Mowden Park Sharks.

 Club colours

 Home: The traditional colours are a royal blue and white hoops shirt, royal blue shorts and royal blue socks with white.

 Away: Grey shirt with grey shorts and socks.

 Stadia

 DMP play at The Darlington Arena, a 25,000-seat stadium in the town.
 The stadium is now called the Northern Echo Arena as it sponsored by the Northern Echo news and media company.

 The New Zealand All Blacks used the stadium as a base during the 2015 Rugby World Cup.